After You Apply - Freshman

 *Veteran applicants do not have to pay an application fee.
 For more information click here.

-CUNY does not accept any other type of fee waiver.
-Only a limited quantity of CUNY fee waivers are provided to high school counselors/college advisors to be distributed to students with the most financial need.
+We only accept CUNY Fee Waivers, we do not accept any other type of fee waiver including waivers distributed by the College Board, NACAC or any other organization.
+A very limited quantity of CUNY fee waivers are provided to high school counselors/college advisors to be distributed to current students with the most financial need.
 To request a CUNY fee waiver, please see your counselor/college advisor at your high school as soon as possible.
-Once the supply of CUNY fee waivers is exhausted, no additional waivers will be provided.
+Once the supply of CUNY fee waivers is exhausted, no additional waivers will be provided to the high school.

 CUNY requires applicants to submit their entire high school academic record for review.
 If you attended more than one high school, please make certain that your official transcript indicates coursework and grades completed at all previously attended high schools.
 If coursework and grades are not included on your transcript, a copy of your official transcript from each previously attended high school is also required.
 Transcripts should be attached to the High School Transcript Request Form and sent to the appropriate CUNY/UAPC address (at left).